Title: Lemonade and Lies (A Peridale Café Cozy Mystery #2)

 Although estranged from her father, Julia still loves him.
 She knows he’s in the suspect lists and decides to poke her nose into the investigation.
 Now that Barker Brown (the detective) has a thing for Julia, he lets her investigate the case.
 But things take a turn for good when one of the suspects turns out to be dangerous.

-I love Agatha Frost’s Peridale series.
+I love Agatha Frost’s Peridale Café series.
 This is the second book that I have read and it just keeps getting better and better.
-Frost’s writing style is marvelous and so is her story-telling skill.
-And no cozy mystery is complete without humor and quirkiness.
+Frost’s writing style is simply marvelous.
+No cozy mystery is complete without humor and quirkiness.
 Enter Grandma Dot – from illegal poker club to a book club – the senior citizens decide to read the one book that was available in bulk at the local book store – Fifty Shades of Grey!

 The characters were simply superb.
 Sally and Richard’s on-off relationship/wedding was a nice touch.
 In the end, Sally decides to do what she has always wanted to – a nice moral there.
 Katie and Brian’s relationship was quirky.
 Katie is 37 while Brian is 62, quite an odd pair!
 Terry, Joanne, and Jamie – the family that plays a very interesting role in the story.

 Julia’s detective skills are praiseworthy.
 As soon as Charles falls to his death, Julia goes to the room from where Charles fell and discovers that one of the showpieces from the display case is missing.
 She isn’t convinced that the showpiece just disappeared into thin air.
 Accidentally discovering the vital clue that almost kills her in the end – mind-blowing!
 Of course, how can I not mention Mowgli – Julia’s cat, or peppermint and liquorice tea – Julia’s all-time favorite.